vinaykp3/user_notes/README.md

 * Prerequisites

-	- Make sure ruby 2.5.1 is installed
+	- Make sure ruby 2.5.1 is installed with RVM
+	- run: rvm use ruby-2.5.1
 	- Navigate to project directory
-	- run: gem install bundle(for first time)
+	- run: gem install bundler(for first time)
 	- bundle install

 * Database creation and initilization